Political posturing: Potential harm

 In representative political systems, elected leaders may be pressured to take highly visible action in order to appeal to voters or influence public opinion in their favor.
 Concern for reelection or popularity may cause political leaders to act in ways that available information or prevailing political ideology suggest are not the best course of action.
-Such political posturing may have short-term positive value for individual politicians, but negative consequences for the society in the medium- or long term.
+Such political posturing may have short-term positive value for individual politicians, but negative consequences for society in the medium- or long term.
 Various political structures, such as separation of powers or judicial review may be put in place to ameliorate the harm of political posturing.
 In some cases, however, such structures may allow for more political posturing by protecting politicians from potential negative consequences.

-In a related way, elected representatives may use speeches, committee votes, or other political action to promote themselves to constituents or to interest group such as lobbyists or political donors, sometimes in ways that harm the process of governing.
+In a related way, elected representatives may use speeches, committee votes, or other political action to promote themselves to constituents or to interest groups such as lobbyists or political donors, sometimes in ways that harm the process of governing.

 Kabuki

 Kabuki is a term used by American political pundits as a synonym for political posturing.
 It acquired this derogatory meaning after drawn out peace-time treaty negotiations between the United States and Japan which had extended to 1960, and because Japan, in an effort "to shed its image as a global marauder" sent kabuki theater tours to the U.S. after World War II to sow the seeds of goodwill.
 It first appeared in print in 1961 in the Los Angeles Times in an article written by Henry J. Taylor.
 In the United Kingdom, analysts and commentators may refer to a similar phenomenon as political theatre.

-In common English usage, a kabuki dance, also kabuki play, is an activity or drama carried out in real life in a predictable or stylized fashion, reminiscent of the kabuki style of Japanese stage play.
+In common English usage, a kabuki dance, also a kabuki play, is an activity or drama carried out in real life in a predictable or stylized fashion, reminiscent of the kabuki style of Japanese stage play.
 It refers to an event that is designed to create the appearance of conflict or of an uncertain outcome, when in fact the actors have worked together to determine the outcome beforehand.
 For example, Tom Brokaw used the term to describe U.S. Democratic party and U.S. Republican party political conventions, which purport to be competitive contests to nominate presidential candidates, yet in reality the nominees are known well beforehand.

 The phrase continues to appear in mass media: for example (2009) in a Wall Street Journal article on the Supreme Court nomination hearing of Justice Sonia Sotomayor.
 In 2011 Representative Rosa DeLauro, a Democratic member of the U.S. House of Representatives from Connecticut, was reported as using the term to refer to the Republican Party effort to repeal the 2010 health-care reform act, telling reporters, "It's a kabuki dance.
 The fact of the matter is we're not going to repeal it."